Colony Surf Ltd

 No analysis available

-The public remarks explicitly allow short-term rentals, repeatedly using language such as "30 day rentals allowed" and "LEGAL SHORT TERM VACATION RENTAL (30 Day Minimum) ALLOWED."
-This is strong direct evidence that STR is permitted in the building.
+The remarks repeatedly and explicitly allow short-term rentals, including 30-day rentals and legal short-term vacation rental language.
+This is strong direct evidence that STRs are allowed in the building.

-I searched for hotel pool language such as hotel rental pool, hotel program, Hilton/Trump/Ritz pool, or similar managed-rental references and found none.
-Since STR is allowed, this still could have existed, but the remarks do not show any hotel pool participation.
+I searched for hotel pool language such as hotel rental pool, hotel program, or managed-by-hotel references and found none.
+Since STR is allowed but no hotel-rental program is mentioned, this is best marked false.

 No analysis available